When is it okay to use your emergency fund?

 So in this case, I pulled money from our emergency fund to cover the washing machine.
 The dryer and the dishwasher cost will be coming out of our cash flow and secondary slush fund.

-If you get in the habit of pulling from your emergency fund for every quasi-emergency that comes up, you’ll quickly find you don’t have an emergency fund anymore.
+If you get in the habit of pulling from your emergency fund for every life event that happens, you’ll quickly find you don’t have an emergency fund anymore.

 There will always be some type of emergency in your life.